GeoPlatform/geoplatform-demos/docs/_posts/2021-05-09-first-gis-example.markdown

 ---
 layout: post
-title:  "First JSFiddle example"
+title:  "JSFiddle example"
 date:   2021-05-09 13:50:55 -0600
+post_url: /jsfiddle-example-steps.html
 ---

-This [JSFiddle example](/fiddle.html) uses an [OpenLayers](https://openlayers.org/) JSFiddle as a starting point and modifies it to use a zip code tile server.
+This demo uses a JSFiddle to create a new map and shows how to embed it in a web page, and then how to bring the map into a Jekyll framework.